GraspIO/docs-developers-guide/Grammar/Features.md

 * `value` (type is dynamically controlled by the type attribute, optional) - default value to be used for this attribute when elements of the class a created.
 * `Constraint` (optional list of `Constraint` elements) - editor/validation constraints that will be used to control the values that can be stored in this attribute.
 Constraints are discussed later in this guide.

-To repeat, attribute's type can be either primitive value that has a *data type*, which is explained later, or a complex value, i.e. an instance of a *Class*, in which case it can contain its own features.
+To reiterate, an attribute's type can be either a primitive value that has a *data type*, which is explained later, or a complex value, i.e. an instance of a *Class*, in which case it can contain its own nested features.

 It's also worth here to bring attention to the dynamic nature of the `value` attribute - its type and validation logic change automatically based on what was selected in the `type` attribute for the same class.
 This is a first example of a *context-aware grammar*, where user's choices in one part of a model have immediate effect on other, related parts.
 Such dynamic nature is what makes Grasp a powerful tool in modeling complex semantic information structures.